2010 Iraqi parliamentary election: Fraud allegations

 Iraqi Kurdish politician Khalid Shenawi, accused election workers in Arab areas in the city of Kirkuk of manipulating the results in Allawi's favour.
 Meanwhile, Arab and Turkmen politicians accused the Kurds of stacking voter rolls in their favour.
 Shenawi said that loudspeakers of mosques were used to encourage people to vote and expressed doubt over the 93% turnout in Kirkuk's Arab districts al-Zab, al-Abbasi, al-Riad.
 In the Arabic neighbourhood of al-Houija there was even a turnout of 130%.
 Ala Talabani said the Kurdistani List had submitted 40 notices of appeal against fraud by al-Iraqiya.
 Turkmen nationalist politician Arshid Al-Salihi, who stood as part of the al-Iraqiya list however claimed they had proof of al-Iraqiyya votes being thrown in the garbage, alleging fraud by the Kurdistan List.
-However, contradictingly he also claimed that "Everyone who loses in elections accuses their rivals of fraud" in reference to claims by the Kurdistan Alliance.
+However, contradictingly he also claimed that "Everyone who loses in elections accuses their rivals of fraud" in reference to claims by the Kurdistan List.

 Pro-Western candidate Mithal al-Alusi, whose Mithal al-Alusi List won one seat during last elections for Mithal al-Alusi himself, claimed the elections were rigged against liberals like himself, by Iran and Saudi Arabia as he lost his seat in parliament.
 Alusi claimed there were major discrepancies between the vote count according to IHEC and his own monitors.
 He also claimed village directors prevented women from voting in rural areas.
 He called on the United States to launch an investigation to the allegedly fixed election results.

 After an appeal by incumbent Prime Minister Nouri al-Maliki a recount of the votes in Baghdad was ordered on 19 April 2010.
 The recount began on 3 May 2010.
 On 14 May IHEC announced that after 11,298 ballot boxes had been recounted, there was no sign of fraud or violations.